stemmlerjs/the-software-essentialist/ThePhasesOfCraftship/2_best_practice_first/intro/lab/docs/highValue/e2e.md

 # High Value E2E Testing

 > These two scopes of tests (from UI to DB and from API to DB) run the dominant acceptance test found in packages/shared/tests/features.
-We run this same test from the unit and integration testing scopes.
+Using the 4-Tier Acceptance Testing Rig, we run this same test from the unit and integration testing scopes.

 1. [Getting setup](#gettingsetup)
 2. [Testing API to DB](#apitodb)